 One thing that reduces the distance and brings us all together in such a populated and diverse country as India is our festival.
 In India, Raksha Bandhan, popularly known as Rakhi, is one festival that always manages to reinforce the bond between brothers and sisters, even if the two live in different cities.
 No wonder it is one of the most popular festivals of India.

 The expression ‘Raksha Bandhan’ in Sanskrit literally translates to ‘the bond of protection, obligation, or care.’
 Sisters look forward to tying the sacred thread, a talisman, called ‘Rakhi, ‘on her brothers’ wrist every year on this auspicious day.
-This year, this beloved festival will be celebrated on 15th August, and fortunately for the workaholics family, the day happens to be a Thursday.
-Since we Indians strongly believe in doing everything at an auspicious time, the shubh muhurat for Rakhi pooja is from 5.53 am to 5.58 pm and Bhadra got over before sunrise.
+This year, this beloved festival will be celebrated on 22nd August, and the day happens to be a Monday.
+Since we Indians strongly believe in doing everything at an auspicious time, the shubh muhurat for Rakhi pooja is from 06:15 am to 05:31 pm and Bhadra (malicious time) gets over at sunrise.
+Consult India’s best astrologers for relationship guidance on Astroyogi.
+Click here to consult now!

 On this day, the ‘rakhi’ that sisters tie on their brothers’ wrist doesn’t remain just a thread, but a mark of pure and unceasing love between the two.
 This sacred festival is not necessarily for brothers and sisters related biologically.
 Even blood relatives and cousins can perform the ritual.
 Nowadays, girls and women tie rakhi to any male they look up to as ‘a brother’.